Xunny/Invoke-Phant0m/README.md

 Threadmonitoring(args)

 Example args:
-1. Monitor 1 servicename with 1 threadname
+1. Monitor 1 servicename with 1 threadname <
-args = "Servicename : Threadname"
+<br />args = "Servicename : Threadname"
-2. Monitor multiple servicenames with a threadname args = "Servicename : Threadname, Servicename2 : Threadname2, etc..."
+2. Monitor multiple servicenames with a threadname
+<br />args = "Servicename : Threadname, Servicename2 : Threadname2, etc..."
-3. Monitor 1 Servicename with all threads args = "Servicename" <- to monitor all threads
+3. Monitor 1 Servicename with all threads
+<br />args = "Servicename" <- to monitor all threads

 	Also threadname is wildcarded before and after the given threadname